openlearningtools/opencompetencies/README.md

 <a name="dev_setup"></a>Setting up your own development version on heroku
 ---
 You can see a live version of this project at [http://opencompetencies.herokuapp.com](http://opencompetencies.herokuapp.com), as long as it does not get clobbered because it's on a free tier.
+If you want to ask questions or discuss the project, feel free to share your thoughts in issue 2, [Initial Feedback and Discussion](https://github.com/openlearningtools/opencompetencies/issues/2).

 Instructions at this point are based on an Ubuntu development environment, or something similar.
 You may need some system-wide tools installed, which we can help clarify if you need.
 If you have any questions about setting up a local development environment for this project, please visit issue 1, [Installation Questions](https://github.com/openlearningtools/opencompetencies/issues/1).